Skip to main content

 Beyond the basic calculation, a few practical habits can make your budgeting much more reliable.
 Here's what tends to work well in the real world:

 • Factor in delivery and handling costs.
-If you’re collecting timber yourself, consider the time, fuel, and whether your vehicle can safely carry the load
+If you're collecting timber yourself, consider the time, fuel, and whether your vehicle can safely carry the load — long lengths can be awkward even on a roof rack.

-• If you’re new to timber buying, our beginner’s timber buying checklist walks through the questions worth asking at the yard
+• If you're new to timber buying, our beginner's timber buying checklist walks through the questions worth asking at the yard.

 6 Real-World Case Study: Garden Fence Project